anandu06dev/ng4StarterKit/README.md

 }
 ```

-One obvious caveat in this approach is that it only works for a single entity.
+One obvious caveat with this approach is that it only works for a single entity.
 What if a view model requires multiple
 sources?
 Providing different view model attached to domain models implementations violates the single responsibility rule.
 By using an abstract class we could put together reusable factory methods: